“What if healing isn’t the absence of anxiety, but the Presence of Jesus in my anxiety?” Pamela Piquette

 3. ACTIVE – NEVER STOP MOVING

-My inability to slow down and rest, find a measure of peace, and to appreciate the small moments of joy in the midst of anxiety, seemed just out of reach.
+My inability to slow down, rest, and find a measure of peace amid anxiety put the ability to appreciate small moments of joy out of reach.

 4. EXTREMELY HELPFUL

-While I can say “no,” I rarely do until I’m so overwhelmed I want to quit everything.
-Saying “no” makes me feel like I don’t measure up.
-But to what?
-To an ever-changing standard that my anxious mind creates.
+While I can say “No,” I rarely do until I’m overwhelmed and want to quit everything.
+Saying “No” makes me feel like I don’t measure up – but to what?
+I feel I don’t measure up to an ever-changing standard that my anxious mind creates.

 5. HARDWORKING